FasTnT/epcis/README.md

 Steps:
 1. Download the source code, and create a new user/database in PostGreSQL for FasTnT ;
-2. Update the connection string: `$ dotnet user-secrets set ConnectionStrings:FasTnT.Database "{your connectionstring}" -p src\FasTnT.Host\FasTnT.Host.csproj` ;
-3. Start the repository with the command `$ dotnet run -p src\FasTnT.Host\FasTnT.Host.csproj --urls "http://localhost:5102/"` ;
+2. Start the repository with the command `$ dotnet run -p src\FasTnT.Host\FasTnT.Host.csproj --urls "http://localhost:5102/" --connectionStrings:FasTnT.Database "{your connectionstring}"` ;

-4. That's it!
+That's it!
 You have a properly working EPCIS 1.2 repository.

 ## HTTP Endpoints